IgorPerikov/rest-conventions/rules.md

 problem: specify some action which will be easy for consumer and sctricted by our implementation details, which are not preferred to be known by consumer (not some PATCH), for example subscribing on someone's blog

-Glossary: 'subscription' is an author, whos notifications you are listening for

 ### Option 1: rework and handle as subresources:

 * GET /users/1/subscriptions - returns all user subscriptions